kcohen1997/JavaForBeginners/Basics/1. Data Types and Operators/README.md

-# Java Basics

-Welcome to Java Basics.
-Here we will be discussing data types, objects, and loops.
+# Data Types and Operators

-Run App.js to see examples
+Welcome to Data Types and Operators.
+Run App.java to see examples

 Source: https://www.tutorialspoint.com/java